-4.2.
+6.2.
 HOW DENTAL BENEFITS ARE PAID

-4.2.1.
+6.2.1.
 Deductible

 Each covered person must meet the annual individual deductible before the dental plan begins to pay benefits for that covered person.
-The deductible is waived for Class I preventive services under the standard plan.
-See section 2.2, Dental Benefit Schedule.
+The deductible is waived for Class I preventive services.
+See section 2.1.32.2, Dental Benefit Schedule.

-4.2.2.
+6.2.2.
 Coinsurance

-After you satisfy the annual individual deductible, the dental plan pays the coinsurance amount that applies to you for Class II restorative services and Class III prosthetic services depending on the dental option in which you are enrolled for most covered expenses.
-See section 2.2, Dental Benefit Schedule.
+After you satisfy the annual individual deductible, the dental plan pays the coinsurance amount that applies to you for Class II restorative services and Class III prosthetic services for most covered expenses.
+See section 2.1.32.2, Dental Benefit Schedule.

-4.2.3.
+6.2.3.
 Network and Out-of-Network Coverage

 You can directly access any network or out-of-network dentist or dental care provider for covered services and supplies under the dental plan.
 The dental plan pays differently when services and supplies are obtained through network providers and out-of-network providers.
-Network providers have contracted with Delta Dental either directly or through a third party to provide services and supplies under the dental plan.
-Network providers are identified in Delta Dental's directory, which can be found online at www.deltadentalak.com.
+Network providers have contracted with the dental claims administrator either directly or through a third party to provide services and supplies under the dental plan.
+Network providers are identified in the dental claims administrator's directory, which can be found online at www.AlaskaCare.gov.

 The dental plan provides access to covered benefits through a broad network of health care providers and facilities.
 The dental plan is designed to lower your out-of-pocket costs when you use network providers for covered expenses.
 Network providers have agreed to accept a negotiated charge from the dental plan.
-Your coinsurance under the dental plan will be based on a negotiated charge between the dentist or dental care provider and Delta Dental, and you will not have to pay any amount above the negotiated charge.
+Your coinsurance under the dental plan will be based on a negotiated charge between the dentist or dental care provider and the dental claims administrator, and you will not have to pay any amount above the negotiated charge.

 You also have the choice to access licensed dentists and dental care providers outside the network for covered services and supplies.
 Your out-of-pocket costs will generally be higher when you use out-of-network providers because the coinsurance that you are required to pay is usually higher when you utilize out-of-network providers.
-Out-of-network providers have not agreed to a negotiated charge with Delta Dental, and may balance bill you for charges over the recognized charge that the dental plan pays.
+Out-of-network providers have not agreed to a negotiated charge with the dental claims administrator, and may balance bill you for charges over the recognized charge that the dental plan pays.

-4.2.4.
+6.2.4.
 Availability of Providers

-Delta Dental cannot guarantee the availability or continued network participation of a particular dentist or dental care provider.
-Either Delta Dental or any network provider may terminate the provider contract.
+The dental claims administrator cannot guarantee the availability or continued network participation of a particular dentist or dental care provider.
+Either the dental claims administrator or any network provider may terminate the provider contract.

-4.2.5.
-Recognized Charge
+6.2.5.
+Out-of-Network Recognized Charge